One thing chronic illness guarantees is uncertainty.

 Sometimes it happens on a daily basis, sometimes every few months or just unexpectedly out of the blue.
 Whatever the case, uncertainty and facing an uncertain future over and over again, is inevitable.

-It is however affecting our chronic illness community, in ways general society are only just beginning to identify.
+COVID-19 hasn’t gone away.
+It’s affecting our chronic illness community, in ways general society are only just beginning to identify.

-Those of us who already live isolated lives, are now even more isolated as carers and friends are removed, reducing further an already limited opportunity to socialise and connect in person.
+Those of us who already live isolated lives, are now even more isolated, as carers and friends are removed, reducing further an already limited opportunity to socialise and connect in person.

 Access to hospitals to manage our chronic diseases is available, but most chronically ill people want to avoid ER, tests and scans and Specialist appointments, for fear of COVID-19.